danja/cat-toy/README.md

 [![Cat Annoyer](https://img.youtube.com/vi/FwHjwoEb1Nw/0.jpg)](https://www.youtube.com/watch?v=FwHjwoEb1Nw)

-The Annoyer is a very simple system using inexpensive components to roughly mimic the behaviour of a small rodent.
+The Annoyer is a simple system using inexpensive components to roughly mimic the behaviour of a small rodent.
 It has a proximity sensor to detect cat interactions and can be triggered using a TV remote control.

+It really is easy to build.
+A breadboard prototype took me about an hour (most of that time was taken by me trying to figure out non-existent problems, I'd installed the libraries for the wrong Arduino Nano version).
+A more solid version, with more interesting behaviour took about another hour.
+Making the pom-pom probably took most time.

 ## Hardware